-This PRO Tip was originally published as a members-only exclusive for our PaperSpecs PRO members.
-PROs receive a number of perks including:
+This PRO Tip was originally published as a members-only exclusive for PaperSpecs PRO members.
+(Not a member?
+Start your PRO membership today?)

 German printing company Grunewald has always been on the cutting edge of their profession.
 Not content with merely personalizing the covers of the notebooks they gave clients one Christmas, they digitally printed their customers’ names on the edges of the books’ pages instead (see image above).
 Yep, you read this right.
 They did not just personalize the notebook, they personalized it on the edge.

-In Brooklyn Park, Minn., GLS/Next Precision Marketing pushed the envelope even further, digitally printing the edges of the journal below with personalization AND an image, all on an HP Indigo press using HP’s Mosaic software.
+In Brooklyn Park, Minn., Enpointe Marketing pushed the envelope even further, digitally printing the edges of the journal below with personalization AND an image, all on an HP Indigo press using HP’s Mosaic software.

 In the case of this last piece, the personalized text is clearly apparent when the book is closed.
 But fan the pages and the name disappears, replaced by a beautiful full-color image!
 This technique is called two-way imagery, and it feels like magic.